Audiotonix Holdings Limited –2023

 This list is not exhaustive.

-This Policy has been written to take account of the Public Interest Disclosure Act 1998 which protects workers making disclosures about certain matters of concern, when those disclosures are made in accordance with the Act’s provisions and in the public interest.
+This Policy has been written to take account of the Public Interest Disclosure Act 1998 and the provisions of the Employment Rights Act 1996 (the “Acts”), which protect workers making disclosures about certain matters of concern, when those disclosures are made in accordance with the provisions of the Acts and in the public interest.

-The Act makes it unlawful for the Company to dismiss anyone or allow them to suffer detrimental treatment or be victimised on the basis that they have made an appropriate lawful disclosure in accordance with the Act.
+The Acts make it unlawful for the Company to dismiss anyone or allow them to suffer detrimental treatment or be victimised on the basis that they have made an appropriate lawful disclosure in accordance with the Acts.

 Rarely, a case might arise where it is the employee raising the issue that has participated in the action causing concern.
 In such a case it is in the employee’s interest to come into the open as soon as possible.
 The Company cannot promise not to act against such an employee, but the fact that they came forward may be considered.

 The Company is committed to good practice and high standards and to being supportive of you as an employee.